gagolews/teaching-data/README.md

 > *See comment lines within the files themselves for a detailed description of each dataset.*

-"Good" datasets are actually hard to find!
+*Good* datasets are actually hard to find!

 Many textbooks consider datasets that are "too easy";
 they give their readers the false impression that anything can be modelled